My shopping cart

 Transfer to the cool side of the grill, skin-side up, and cook, with the cover closed, until cooked through, about 20 minutes for wings and 30 minutes for thighs.

 Sauce the chicken and return to the hot side of the grill, flipping regularly until you form a sticky coating on the chicken.
 The shio koji will cause a lot of browning and the chicken will appear very dark, this is ok.
-I also like a bit of char with these flavors (generally considered a flaw I know); cook them to your tastes.
+I also like a bit of char with these flavors (often considered a flaw I know); cook them to your tastes.

 Remove to a platter and serve with the rice and the corn salad, plus extra sauce.